-Sub-Fund Investment Objective Investment Restrictions pornography and/or which are involved in the distribution/sales of gambling and/or pornography of more than 10% of their revenues and/or which provide services in relation to gambling and/or pornography of more than 10% of their revenues • Sub-Fund assets may not be invested in Debt Securities of issuers which are involved in the production of non-conventional oil and gas and/or which provide services in relation to non-conventional oil and gas of more than 10% of their revenues • Sub-Fund assets may not be invested in Debt Securities of issuers which are involved in the production of alcohol and/or which are involved in the distribution/sales of alcohol of more than 10% of their revenues and/or which provide services in relation to alcohol of more than 20% of their revenues • Min.
-70% of Sub-Fund portfolio shall be evaluated by an SRI Rating.
-Portfolio in this respect does not comprise non-rated derivatives and instruments that are non-rated by nature (e.g. cash and Deposits) • Hong Kong Restriction applies • Taiwan Restriction applies • Taiwan Restriction applies • Benchmark: BLOOMBERG Global Aggregate Credit Total Return.
+Sub-Fund Investment Objective Investment Restrictions pornography and/or which are involved in the distribution/sales of gambling and/or pornography of more than 10% of their revenues and/or which provide services in relation to gambling and/or pornography of more than 10% of their revenues Sub-Fund assets may not be invested in Debt Securities of issuers which are involved in the production of non-conventional oil and gas and/or which provide services in relation to non-conventional oil and gas of more than 10% of their revenues Sub-Fund assets may not be invested in Debt Securities of issuers which are involved in the production of alcohol and/or which are involved in the production of alcohol and/or which are involved in the distribution/sales of alcohol of more than 10% of their revenues and/or which provide services in relation to alcohol of more than 20% of their revenues and/or which provide services in relation to alcohol of more than 20% of sub-Fund portfolio shall be evaluated by an SRI Rating.
+Portfolio in this respect does not comprise non-rated derivatives and instruments that are non-rated by nature (e.g. cash and Deposits) Hong Kong Restriction applies Benchmark: BLOOMBERG Global Aggregate Credit Total Return.
 Degree of Freedom: material.
 Expected Overlap: major Allianz Global Floating Rate Notes Plus The Sub-Fund aims to capture income from a global universe of floating-rate notes and seek potential for long-term capital growth in accordance with the Sustainable and Responsible Investment Strategy (SRI Strategy).
 Min.
 51% of Sub-Fund assets are invested in global floating-rate notes in accordance with the investment objective Max.
 49% of Sub-Fund assets may be invested in Debt Securities other than described in the investment objective Max.
 30% of Sub-Fund Assets may be invested in High Yield Investments Type 1 Max.
 25% of Sub-Fund assets may be invested in ABS and/or MBS.
 The underlying assets of the ABS and/or MBS may include loans, leases or receivables (such as credit card debt and whole business in the case of ABS and commercial and residential mortgages originating from a regulated and authorised financial institution in the case of MBS) Max.
 25% of Sub-Fund assets may be invested in Emerging Markets SRI Strategy (including exclusion criteria) applies.
 Min.
 80% of Sub-Fund portfolio shall be evaluated by an SRI Rating.
 Portfolio in this respect does not comprise non-rated derivatives and instruments that are non-rated by nature (e.g. cash and Deposits).
 Issuers with SRI Rating score of 0 to 1 (from